Disney 3D Crystal Puzzle – Cheshire Cat

 Disney 3-D Crystal Puzzle – Cheshire Cat

-The cat (Felis catus), also referred to as the domestic cat, is a small domesticated carnivorous mammal.
+The cat (Felis catus), also referred to as the domestic cat or house cat, is a small domesticated carnivorous mammal.
 It is the only domesticated species of the family Felidae.
 Advances in archaeology and genetics have shown that the domestication of the cat occurred in the Near East around 7500 BC.
-It is commonly kept as a pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
-Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey such as mice and rats.
+It is commonly kept as a pet and working cat, but also ranges freely as a feral cat avoiding human contact.
+It is valued by humans for companionship and its ability to kill vermin.
+Its retractable claws are adapted to killing small prey species such as mice and rats.
 It has a strong, flexible body, quick reflexes, and sharp teeth, and its night vision and sense of smell are well developed.
 It is a social species, but a solitary hunter and a crepuscular predator.
-Cat communication includes vocalizations—including meowing, purring, trilling, hissing, growling, and grunting—as well as body language.
-It can hear sounds too faint or too high in frequency for human ears, such as those made by small mammals.
-It secretes and perceives pheromones.

 Female domestic cats can have kittens from spring to late autumn in temperate zones and throughout the year in equatorial regions, with litter sizes often ranging from two to five kittens.
-Domestic cats are bred and shown at events as registered pedigreed cats, a hobby known as cat fancy.
-Animal population control of cats may be achieved by spaying and neutering, but their proliferation and the abandonment of pets has resulted in large numbers of feral cats worldwide, contributing to the extinction of bird, mammal, and reptile species.
+Domestic cats are bred and shown at cat fancy events as registered pedigreed cats.
+Population control includes spaying and neutering, but pet abandonment has exploded the global feral cat population, which has driven the extinction of bird, mammal, and reptile species.

 The landscape of the county is dominated by the Cheshire Plain, an area of relatively flat land divided by the Mid-Cheshire Ridge.
 To the west, Cheshire contains the south of the Wirral Peninsula, and to the east the landscape rises to the Pennines, where the county contains part of the Peak District.
-The River Mersey runs through the north of Cheshire before broadening into its wide estuary; the River Dee forms part of the county's border with Wales, then fully enters England and flows through the city of Chester before re-entering Wales upstream of its estuary.
+The River Mersey runs through the north of Cheshire before broadening into its wide estuary; the River Dee forms part of the county's border with Wales, then fully enters England and flows through Chester before re-entering Wales upstream of its estuary.
 Red Triassic sandstone forms the bedrock of much of the county, and was used in the construction of many of its buildings.

 A crystal or crystalline solid is a solid material whose constituents (such as atoms, molecules, or ions) are arranged in a highly ordered microscopic structure, forming a crystal lattice that extends in all directions.
 In addition, macroscopic single crystals are usually identifiable by their geometrical shape, consisting of flat faces with specific, characteristic orientations.
 The scientific study of crystals and crystal formation is known as crystallography.
 The process of crystal formation via mechanisms of crystal growth is called crystallization or solidification.